ngraveio/Research/README.md

 ### BCR Number

-Please number all Ngrave Blockchain Research BCRs with a four-digit number representing the current year (`YYYY`) followed by a three-digit sequence number for that year (`SSS`).
+Please number all NGRAVE Blockchain Research BCRs with a four-digit number representing the current year (`YYYY`) followed by a three-digit sequence number for that year (`SSS`).
 For example: `nbcr-2020-001` is the first BCR for 2020, `nbcr-2020-017` is the 17th, and `nbcr-2021-001` is the first BCR for 2021.

 _Note that the sequence number reverts to 001 at the start of each year._